EMBL-Design-Language/Springboard/information-architecture.md

 <p class="lead">This primarily applies to web content and navigation, but this architecture is also designed to include print and other digital materials as well (e-mail, slide decks, etc.)</p>

+## What this is about

+**Add user journey that makes the case for a flexible IA**

+User connects to a twitter share story about proteomics, pivots to grenoble...

 ## Major facets

 There are three major facets that reflect EMBL's internal organisation and the outside user's need.